google/strict-csp/README.md

 - Create a link to the plugin:
   `cd strict-csp-html-webpack-plugin && npm link && cd ..`
+- (only once) Install the dependencies in the React app, so that we can link to the plugin:
+  `cd react-app && npm install && cd ..`
-- Link to the library where needed:
+- Link to the plugin where needed:
   `cd react-app && npm link 'strict-csp-html-webpack-plugin' && cd ..`

 ### Step 3/3: startup

-In the React app:

-- (only once) Install the dependencies: `cd react-app && npm i && cd ..`
 - `cd react-app && npm start && cd ..`

 ✨ That's it.